Towards Compositional Adversarial Robustness: Generalizing Adversarial Training to Composite Semantic Perturbations: Related Work

 \section{Related Work}

-\paragraph{Adversarial Semantic Perturbations} Most studies on adversarial machine learning concentrate on generating examples that can trick a model into making the wrong predictions~\cite{biggio2018wild}.
-Several works have primarily focused on the vulnerability of deep neural networks against $\ell_{p}$-norm adversarial threats~\cite{goodfellow2014explaining, carlini2017towards, chen2017ead,croce2020reliable}.
-Some works consider the adversarial threats beyond $\ell_{p}$-norm, which generally occur in natural transformations such as geometry, color, and brightness, and are classified as semantic perturbations~\cite{hosseini2018semantic, joshi2019semantic, shamsabadi2020colorfool, wang2021demiguise, wang2020generating, bhattad2019unrestricted, kang2019testing, qiu2020semanticadv}.
-In contrast to $\ell_{p}$-norm perturbations, semantic perturbations normally lead to semantically-similar or natural-looking adversarial examples but with large differences, in $\ell_{p}$-norm perspective.
-For color translation, \cite{hosseini2018semantic} shows that randomly shifting the Hue and Saturation components in the Hue-Saturation-Value (HSV) color space of images can dramatically decrease the accuracy of a neural network by 88\%.
-A similar idea is proposed by \cite{bhattad2019unrestricted}, including colorization and texture transfer attack, which can either perturb gray-scale image with natural colorization or infuse the texture of one image into another.
-For geometric transformation,~\cite{xiao2018spatially, engstrom2019exploring} target rotate transformation.
-The former uses coordinate-wise optimization in each pixel, which is computationally expensive.
-The latter proposes a simple way by parametrizing a set of tunable parameters for spatial transformation. \cite{wong2019wasserstein} utilizes Wasserstein distance for generating adversarial examples beyond $\ell_{p}$-norm. \cite{Mohapatra_2020_CVPR} studies certified robustness against semantic perturbations but do not discuss adversarial training.
-Prior works~\cite{qiu2020semanticadv, dunn2020evaluating, Zhou2021TowardsDA} exploit the context-sensitive changes to features from the input and perturb images with the corresponding feature map interpolation.
+\paragraph{Adversarial Semantic Perturbations.} Adversarial machine learning research has largely focused on generating examples that can deceive models into making incorrect predictions \cite{biggio2018wild}.
+One widely studied class of attacks involves $\ell_{p}$-norm adversarial perturbations \cite{goodfellow2014explaining, carlini2017towards, chen2017ead, croce2020reliable}.
+However, natural transformations such as changes in geometry, color, and brightness can also cause adversarial vulnerabilities, leading to what are known as semantic perturbations \cite{hosseini2018semantic, joshi2019semantic, shamsabadi2020colorfool, wang2021demiguise, wang2020generating, bhattad2019unrestricted, kang2019testing, qiu2020semanticadv}.
+Unlike $\ell_{p}$-norm perturbations, semantic perturbations often result in adversarial examples that look natural and are semantically similar to the original image but have significant differences in the $\ell_{p}$-norm perspective.

+Hosseini and Poovendran \cite{hosseini2018semantic} demonstrated that randomly shifting the Hue and Saturation components in the Hue-Saturation-Value (HSV) color space of images can significantly reduce the accuracy of a neural network by up to 88\%.
+Bhattad et al. \cite{bhattad2019unrestricted} proposed similar attacks, including colorization and texture transfer attacks, which can perturb a grayscale image with natural colorization or infuse the texture of one image into another.
+Prior work on geometric transformations has targeted rotation transformations.
+For example, Xiao et al. \cite{xiao2018spatially} used coordinate-wise optimization at each pixel, which can be computationally expensive.
+Engstrom et al. \cite{engstrom2019exploring} proposed a simple way of parametrizing a set of tunable parameters for spatial transformations.
+Dunn et al. \cite{dunn2020evaluating} exploited context-sensitive changes to features from the input and perturbed images with the corresponding feature map interpolation.
+Mohapatra et al. \cite{Mohapatra_2020_CVPR} studied certified robustness against semantic perturbations, but they did not discuss adversarial training.